 Beaches, coves, moors, estuaries, clifftops – with so much variety throughout the South West, you’re spoilt for choice.
 So we’ve put together a range of walking ideas for wherever you are down here.
 And don’t forget to bring your best friend with a tail.

 Throw caution to the wind and book a last minute holiday where you fill your lungs with fresh air and squeeze in those special moments with family or friends.
-Plan a stay in our holiday cottages and walk the countryside routes surrounding, some of our properties have the path right on the doorstep, making getting outside really easy.
+Plan a stay in our holiday cottages in the South West and walk the countryside routes surrounding, some of our properties have the path right on the doorstep, making getting outside really easy.

 Some quick ideas to get you started: